The Real History of India - Part 4: A new IVC Symbology for better decipherment

 Calling this the Bull Unicorn (Bull with a single horn) is an European error - caused by their identifying it with unicorn myths from their cultures.
 IVC people were extremely scientific and I doubt if they’ll represent mythical creatures on their seals - when all along, they’ve only depicted fauna native to their region as we have seen above with the goat.
 My interpretation is that this is a cow - specifically, the species Bos Indicus (or the Zebu) with a short or non-existent hump and horns.
 Look at a picture of the current day cow from this breed.

 Okay, but why only one horn, then?
 I thought long and hard about this and finally tied this to their engineering/architecture capabilities.
-One of the first lessons in Engineering Graphics I learnt in college was the Plan View and Elevation View (also known as perspectives) - a system to represent 3D objects in 2D using the observer’s view point.
-They must have used these techniques to create the layouts for their buildings and town plans - and they must have applied those to their seals as well.
-Now, if you observe a cow on its side and profile it, you will notice only one horn.
+One of the first lessons in Engineering Graphics I learnt in college was the Plan View and Elevation View (also known as perspectives) – a system to represent 3D objects in 2D using the observer’s view point.
+They must have used these techniques to create the layouts for their buildings and town plans – and they must have applied those to their seals as well.
+Now, if you observe an animal on its side and profile it, you will notice only one horn.

 In fact, this plan view and elevation view perspectives repeats itself in many seals, so i see it as a critical component of the Indus Symbology.
 For instance, the bangles in the peepul tree worship seal.
 If you use the perspectives method, you can see why they depicted the bangles the way they did.